The secret of change is to focus all of

 but on building the new.

-The program has four proficiency levels – Pre-A1, A1, A2, A2 (KEY), B. Recognizing the variation in retention and learning levels of children, the program conducts an assessment for each child and groups them into one of these four levels accordingly.
+The program has five proficiency levels –Seekers, Finders, Discoverers, Enquirers, Explorers, where each level corresponds to a CEFR Level : Pre-A1, A1, A2, A2 (KEY) and B. Recognizing the variation in retention and learning levels of children, the program conducts an assessment for each child and groups them into one of these four levels accordingly.

 This program runs through the academic year with daily interventions for an hour a day in each of the schools we engage with.